 The postpartum period provides an opportunity to review and optimize women’s health care.
 Comprehensive medical care and supportive services are particularly important for women living with HIV and their families, who often face multiple medical and social challenges.
 Components of comprehensive care include the following services as needed:

-- Primary, gynecologic/obstetric, and HIV specialty care for the woman with HIV;
+- Primary care, gynecologic/obstetric care, and HIV specialty care for the woman with HIV;

 - Pediatric care for her infant;